-SuSanA is a network rather than an organization.
+SuSanA is not itself an organisation or a legal entity but an informal network which Partners and individual Members contribute at their own expense and on their own responsibility.
 Its decision-making structure is based on reaching a broad consensus and giving all its diverse members and partners a voice in the process.
 The different elements of our structure are explained below.
 They include: individual members, partner organisations, working groups, core group, interim steering committee, secretariat.

 The partners are organisations working in areas related to sustainable sanitation.
 By joining the network they openly show their support for SuSanA's vision of sustainable sanitation.

 Partners can create a profile on the SuSanA website for themselves by using the partner profile page functionality.
 They can also use the Discussion Forum, Working Groups and SuSanA’s social media channels to disseminate information about their activities, projects, publications, events etc.

 Partners often provide funding or other support for SuSanA activities, including sponsorship for members wishing to participate.

 Who are the SuSanA partners?
 Please see here, where you can also filter by country or type: partner database.
 There are now around 400 SuSanA partners, coming from both Global North and Global South.

 SuSanA has 13 thematic Working Groups, each dealing with specific aspects of sustainable sanitation.
 Each Working Group has a dedicated section in the Discussion Forum.

 As well as exchanging ideas, the Working Groups generate their own outputs and action plans.
 For more information, please visit the Working Group pages.

 The SuSanA Core Group takes operational decisions for the Alliance between SuSanA meetings, organises SuSanA meetings and events, and suggests strategic policies and plans.
 The Core Group is made up of Working Group leads and co-leads, Regional Chapter Coordinators, members of the Secretariat and other volunteers from the network.